WiringPi/WiringPi/documentation/english/functions.md

 ### waitForInterrupt

-Wait for a call to the Interrupt Service Routine (ISR) with timeout.
+Waits for a previously defined interrupt (wiringPiISR) on the GPIO pin.
+This function should not be used.

 >>>
 ```C